ENCCS/gpu-programming/content/13-examples.rst

 .. questions::

-   - q1
-   - q2
+   - How do I compile and run code developed using different programming models and frameworks?
+   - What can I expect from the GPU-ported programs in terms of performance gains / trends and how do I estimate this?

 .. objectives::

-   - To show a self-contained example of parallel computation executed on CPU (via OpenMP) and GPU (different models)
+   - To show a self-contained example of parallel computation executed on CPU and GPU using different programming models
-   - To show differences of implementing the same procedure in natural "style" of different models/ frameworks
+   - To show differences and consequences of implementing the same algorithm in natural "style" of different models/ frameworks
+   - To discuss how to assess theoretical and practical performance scaling of GPU codes

 .. instructor-note::